Deep Image Harmonization by Bridging the Reality Gap: Experiments

 \subsection{Main Results}

 As shown in Table~\ref{tab:baselines}, we divide baselines into two groups according to their used training data.
-The first group contains three recent image harmonization baselines (row 2 to row 4) that are trained with only $\mathcal{D}^{rl}_{tr,b}$.
-Among them, iDIH~\cite{sofiiuk2021foreground} achieves competitive performance, so the rest baselines (row 5 to row 8) and our method are all built upon iDIH.
+The first group contains recent image harmonization baselines (row 2 to row 6) \cite{DoveNet2020,Hao2020bmcv,sofiiuk2021foreground,ling2021region,guo2021intrinsic} that are trained with only $\mathcal{D}^{rl}_{tr,b}$.
+Among them, iDIH~\cite{sofiiuk2021foreground} achieves competitive performance.
+Although the recent method \cite{Cong_2022_CVPR} achieves better performance, we opt for iDIH due to its simple network architecture.
+Thus, the rest of baselines (row 7 to row 12) and our method are all built upon iDIH.
 The second group contains domain adaptation models trained with both $\mathcal{D}^{rd}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$.
-Since there are no existing domain adaptation methods that could be directly applied to our task, we evaluate two straightforward methods, \emph{i.e.}, two-stage training and dataset fusion, as well as Image-to-Image (I2I) translation methods~\cite{unit,cyclegan} for comparison.
+Since there are no existing domain adaptation methods that could be directly applied to our task, we evaluate two straightforward methods, \emph{i.e.}, two-stage training and dataset fusion, as well as Image-to-Image (I2I) translation methods~\cite{unit,cyclegan,park2020cut} for comparison.
 Specifically, two-stage training means training with $\mathcal{D}^{rd}_{tr,n}$ and fine-tuning with $\mathcal{D}^{rl}_{tr,b}$.
-Dataset fusion means directly training with a combination of $\mathcal{D}^{rd}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$.
-For I2I translation methods, we train UNIT~\cite{unit} and CycleGAN~\cite{cyclegan} to translate from rendered image domain $\mathcal{D}^{rd}_{tr,n}$ to real image domain $\mathcal{D}^{rl}_{tr,b}$.
+Dataset fusion means directly training with a mixture of $\mathcal{D}^{rd}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$.
+For I2I translation methods, we train UNIT \cite{unit}, CycleGAN \cite{cyclegan} , and CUT \cite{park2020cut} to translate from rendered image domain $\mathcal{D}^{rd}_{tr,n}$ to real image domain $\mathcal{D}^{rl}_{tr,b}$.
 Then, we use translated $\mathcal{D}^{rd}_{tr,n}$ to augment $\mathcal{D}^{rl}_{tr,b}$ as the new training set.